-HumanResourcesEDU.org defines HR duties as such: “Their work, which is often decidedly administrative in nature, involves documenting grievances, terminations, absences, performance reports, and compensation and benefits information.
+HumanResourcesEDU.org defines HR duties as such: “Their work, which is often decidedly administrative in nature, involves documenting grievances, terminations, absences, performance reports, and compensation and employee benefits information.
 Beyond administrative duties, however, HR assistants are also often involved in recruiting, hiring, and training new employees.”

 This is the most understated definition of the century.

-While documenting grievances may be the bulk description of their duties, their work is consumed primarily with the politics of the office and the varying sensitivity needs.
+While documenting grievances may be the bulk description of their duties, their work is consumed primarily with office politics and the varying sensitivity needs.
 A badly handled HR case could easily - and has - destroyed entire firms; their responsibility is not to be reckoned with.

 But, no matter how hard you try, there’s no replacing the people that are trained to handle disgruntlement that can lead to national or international shame.
 For example, when the sexism at Uber was exposed, it was also revealed that their HR department had been downplaying and dismissing the allegations being brought forward.

 We understand that small companies rely heavily on every bit of income, so we don’t propose a health benefits package that will cripple the company and be entirely counter productive.
 Instead, we propose further examining reimbursement options that are fully customizable and tax exempt, like QSEHRA.

-We talk about the influence and importance of HR to give employers the opportunity to invest in yourselves properly.
+We talk about the importance of HR giving employees the opportunity to invest in themselves properly, and why it makes financial sense for your company.
 We talk about the daily experiences of an HR employee and how they stoically must defend the law so you might offer more compensation in your packages that would address the very need specifically these employees desire: to be treated as human beings.

 By offering health benefit reimbursements, you’re telling your new employees that their health and comfort matter to you, that they matter to you.